alphagov/govuk-developer-docs/source/manual/rules-for-getting-production-access.html.md

 #### When you get Production Deploy access

-Access can be granted to both civil servants and contractors as needed, at the discretion of a "sponsor": either the engineer's (civil servant) tech lead, or a GOV.UK Senior Technologist.
+Access can be granted to both civil servants and contractors as needed, at the discretion of a "sponsor": either the engineer's (civil servant) tech lead, or a [GOV.UK Senior Tech member](/manual/ask-for-help.html#contact-senior-tech).

 Before approving access, the sponsor should ensure that the engineer: